h4rvey-g/Note-Blog/content/USMLE/GI/Crohn disease.md

 	- Small aphthous ulcerations
 	- <span style="background:rgba(240, 200, 0, 0.2)">Cobblestone sign: inflamed edematous sections interspersed with deep ulcerations that resemble cobblestones</span> ![[Pasted image 20231026112246.png|Pasted image 20231026112246.png]]
 	- Erythema, fissures, strictures, and fistulas
+## Laboratory studies
+- To monitor disease activity
+	- <span style="background:rgba(240, 200, 0, 0.2)">Fecal calprotectin and/or fecal lactoferrin</span>: proteins associated with neutrophil activation
+		- Used as noninvasive markers of intestinal inflammation to monitor disease activity and response to therapy
+		- Also used to differentiate IBD from irritable bowel syndrome
+	- Inflammatory markers: CRP, ESR

 ---
 # Treatment